-May 11, 1983 - The Maine Board of Environmental Protection issued WDL #2038 for the discharge of a daily maximum of 5.75 MGD of treated fish hatchery wastewater from the MDIFW Casco hatchery to Mile Brook, Class B-1.
+May 11, 1983 - The Maine Board of Environmental Protection issued WDL #2032 for the discharge of a daily maximum of 7.2 MGD of treated fish hatchery wastewater from the MDIFW Enfield hatchery to Cold Stream, Class B-1.
+The WDL was a renewal of a previously issued license #2032.
 The WDL was issued for a five-year term.

-July 21, 2000 - The Department issued # W-002038-5Q-A-R to MDIFW Casco for the discharge of a daily maximum of 2.9 MGD of treated fish hatchery wastewater.
+July 21, 2000 - The Department issued # W-002032-5Q-A-R to MDIFW Enfield hatchery for the discharge of a daily maximum of 4.75 MGD of treated fish hatchery wastewater to Cold Stream, now designated as a Class A water.
 The WDL was issued for a five-year term.

-September 10, 2001 - The Department suspended monitoring requirements established in WDL # W-002038-5Q-A-R for Outfall #001A, designated for effluent discharges from the show pools when not cleaning the show pools.
-The Department required monitoring for Outfall #001B, designated for effluent discharges from the show pools when cleaning raceways that discharge through the show pools, to be conducted by autocompositer and required monitoring for Outfall #002A, designated for effluent discharges from raceways being cleaned that discharge directly to the receiving water and not through the show pools, to be conducted by hand or by autocompositer.
-The Department made no mention of Outfall #003A, designated for a summary of the phosphorus mass discharged from Outfalls #001A or #001B and #002A.
-The Department also made no mention of Outfall #004A, designated for a summary of the flow, mass of fish on hand, and total phosphorus mass values from Outfalls #001A, #001B, and #002A.
-MDIFW continued to monitor all outfalls.
+September 10, 2001 - The Department suspended monitoring requirements established in WDL # W-002032-5Q-A-R for Outfall #001A, designated for effluent discharges from the rearing facility when not cleaning raceways.
+The Department required monitoring for Outfall #001B, designated for effluent discharges from the rearing facility when cleaning raceways, to be conducted by autocompositer and for monitoring for Outfall #003A, designated as the discharge from influent filter backwash, to continue as licensed.
+The Department made no mention of Outfall #002A, previously designated for a summary of the flow, mass of fish on hand, and total phosphorus values from Outfalls #001A and #001B.